|Nutrition Facts (per serving)|

 Line two baking sheets with foil; generously butter the foil.

 Butter the sides of a large saucepan.
 Add the sugar, corn syrup, and water.
 Cook over medium heat, stirring, until sugar dissolves.

 Bring the sugar mixture to a boil.
 Blend in 1 cup of butter.
-Begin to stir more frequently when syrup reaches the thread stage, about 230 F.
+Begin to stir more frequently when the syrup reaches the thread stage, about 230 F.

 When the temperature reaches 280 F (or soft-crack stage), add the cashews.